INTERN POSITIONS AT ATHENA’S HARVEST FARM & TRAINING CENTER

 Contrary to popular stereotypes, successful farmers must be intelligent, hard working, and proficient in a wide variety of disciplines, and we try to expose our interns to all of them.
 We like to think of ourselves as specialized generalists.
 Prior experience in this type of work is valuable and may help your application, but is not necessary or required.
 Potential applicants should consider their ability to adapt to unfamiliar and occasionally uncomfortable conditions, especially as one is becoming accustomed to the work.
 You will sometimes have to tolerate heat or cold, dirty skin and clothes, sore muscles, calloused hands, repetitive tasks, and direct contact with insects.
 You may also have to tolerate silly song singing, cute barn cats trying to “help” you work, sharing/cooking yummy farm meals, meeting new people from around the country and the world, having your jobs change over the course of the season or even a day, and taking refreshing dips in the creek at lunchtime or after work.

-Applicants should be in good physical and emotional health!
-Key qualities we are looking for in our interns are genuine friendliness and enthusiasm for life, willingness to learn and to work hard, a high degree of self-motivation, and the ability to learn via observation and questioning in addition to "direct" teaching.
+Applicants should be in good physical, mental, and emotional health!
+Key qualities we are looking for in our interns are reliability, mental/emotional stability, genuine friendliness and enthusiasm for life, willingness to learn and to work hard, a high degree of self-motivation, and the ability to learn via observation and questioning in addition to "direct" teaching.
 In addition, patience, possession of a good sense of humor, adaptability, and the ability to respect and work with others in a team will serve you well.
-Being able to interact with children and adults in social or farmers-market settings is a must.
+Being willing/able to interact with children and adults in social or farmers-market settings is a must.
 Our past experience suggests that those applicants with at least some college experience usually have the maturity level we are seeking, but we will consider applications from anyone 18 years or older.
 The internship will provide you with many opportunities for learning and skill building, but how much you get out of it will in large part be up to you and how actively you pursue these opportunities.
 We will nudge you in some critical directions, but have found those who ask us more questions and pursue more paths of personal interest will ultimately find more answers (and more questions!)